Kouklia: Byzantine and later eras

-The village retained the name "Kouvouklia" until the advent of Frankish domination in the 12th century and was abbreviated to "Kouklia".
-De Masse Latri reports that during the Frank domination era, the village was a large royal estate where sugar cane was cultivated.
+The village retained the name "Kouvouklia" until the advent of Frankish domination and Kingdom of Cyprus in the 12th century and was abbreviated to "Kouklia".
+De Masse Latri reports that during the Kingdom of Cyprus, the village was a large royal estate where sugar cane was cultivated.

 During the Ottoman period, Kouklia was confiscated by the new conquerors and became a manor.

 In 1881, Kouklia's population was 404 and rose to 520 in 1921.
 By 1946, that number had increased to 791 (437 Greek Cypriots and 354 Turkish Cypriots) and by 1973 to 1,110 (613 Greek Cypriots, 494 Turkish Cypriots).
-Following the Turkish invasion in 1974, Turkish Cypriot inhabitants of the village, under the influence of their political leaders, left the village and moved to the occupied regions.
+Following the Turkish invasion in 1974, Turkish Cypriot inhabitants of the village, left the village and moved to the occupied regions.
 In 1976, the population of Kouklia was 732, which subsequently decreased to 681 in 1982 and 669 in 2001.

 Archaeology

-The entire area is an important archaeological site which includes the sanctuary of Aphrodite, a surrounding city and the remains of the fortifications.
+The entire area is an important archaeological site which includes the Sanctuary of Aphrodite Paphia, a surrounding city and the remains of the fortifications.
 Various artifacts are on display in the archaeological museum housed in a medieval villa on the site.

 The nearby Roman villa with the outstanding mosaic of Leda and the Swan is the only one excavated so far but shows the likely richness of the city in later times (early 3rd century AD).

-St. Andrew's University with Liverpool City Museum excavated the site of Kouklia from 1950 to 1955.

-The so-called Siege Mound was discovered outside the walls at Marchellos and containing heavy stone balls, large numbers of weapons such as spearheads and arrows, and many architectural fragments and slabs in the Cypriot syllabic alphabet.
+The University of St Andrews with Liverpool City Museum excavated the site of Kouklia from 1950 to 1955.
+The so-called Siege Mound was discovered outside the walls at Marchellos and contained heavy stone balls, large numbers of weapons such as spearheads and arrows, and many architectural fragments and slabs in the Cypriot syllabic alphabet.
 This was thought to be a mound reported by Herodotus as built by the Persians during a siege of the city in the Ionian Revolt in 498/497 BC and used as a ramp to launch projectiles inside the city.
 The sculptural fragments dated from the end of the Archaic period (7th–6th century BC).
 The most important find was the statue of the Priest-King.
-Also two beautiful female heads with Egyptian hairstyles were found as well as 12 statues of young men (kouroi).
+Also two female heads with Egyptian hairstyles were found as well as 12 statues of young men (kouroi).

-However recent research by Cyprus University since 2006 has used topographical evidence and geophysical studies to offer an alternative explanation; there are so many architectural fragments that the remains must be a deposit of an ancient acropolis with monumental buildings including a palace and sanctuary that were destroyed in the early 5th c.
-BC.
+However recent research by Cyprus University since 2006 has used topographical evidence and geophysical studies to offer an alternative explanation; there are so many architectural fragments that the remains must be a deposit of an ancient acropolis with monumental buildings including a palace and sanctuary that were destroyed in the early 5th century BC.